Chapter 4: Children

 If your case is not urgent you will have to follow the pre-action procedures and try FDR before you can file an application to the court (unless one of the other exemptions to complying with pre-action procedures or attending FDR applies to you).
 (See section 4.2).

-You can ask the court for a location order or a commonwealth information order to get information from individuals or government departments like the Australian Taxation Office, Centrelink or Housing NSW about where the other parent is and where the children may be.
+You can ask the court for a location order or a commonwealth information order to get information from individuals or government departments like the Australian Taxation Office, Centrelink or Housing NSW about where the other parent (or person) is and where the children may be.

 I am worried about the children being taken overseas.
 Can I stop the children being taken overseas?